Ice hockey: Periods and overtime

-A professional game consists of three periods of twenty minutes, the clock running only when the puck is in play.
+A professional ice hockey game consists of three periods of twenty minutes, the clock running only when the puck is in play.
+There is a rest period between the three periods.
 The teams change ends after each period of play, including overtime.
 Recreational leagues and children's leagues often play shorter games, generally with three shorter periods of play.

 If a tie occurs in tournament play, as well as in the NHL playoffs, North Americans favour sudden death overtime, in which the teams continue to play twenty-minute periods until a goal is scored.
 Up until the 1999–2000 season, regular-season NHL games were settled with a single five-minute sudden death period with five players (plus a goalie) per side, with both teams awarded one point in the standings in the event of a tie.
 With a goal, the winning team would be awarded two points and the losing team none (just as if they had lost in regulation).
 The total elapsed time from when the puck first drops, is about 2 hours and 20 minutes for a 60-minute game.

 From the 1999–2000 until the 2003–04 seasons, the National Hockey League decided ties by playing a single five-minute sudden-death overtime period with each team having four skaters per side (plus the goalie).
 In the event of a tie, each team would still receive one point in the standings but in the event of a victory the winning team would be awarded two points in the standings and the losing team one point.
 The idea was to discourage teams from playing for a tie, since previously some teams might have preferred a tie and 1 point to risking a loss and zero points.
 The exception to this rule is if a team opts to pull their goalie in exchange for an extra skater during overtime and is subsequently scored upon (an empty net goal), in which case the losing team receives no points for the overtime loss.
 Since the 2015–16 season, the single five-minute sudden-death overtime session involves three skaters on each side.
 Since three skaters must always be on the ice in an NHL game, the consequences of penalties are slightly different from those during regulation play; any penalty during overtime that would result in a team losing a skater during regulation instead causes the other side to add a skater.
 Once the penalized team's penalty ends, the penalized skater exits the penalty box and the teams continue at 4-on-4 until the next stoppage of play, at which point the teams return to three skaters per side.